Do any of the following phrases sound familiar?

 Gaslighting can sometimes become serious, even abusive.
 This doesn’t mean you’ve done anything wrong — emotional abuse is often difficult to confront.

-Talking to a therapist is always a good first step.
-Directories like Psychology Today’s Find a Therapist tool can help you start your search for local counseling resources.
+Talking with a therapist is always a good first step.
+Directories like Healthline’s find a therapist tool can help you start your search for local counseling resources.

 Find help now